History and exam

 adolescent, young adults, and middle-aged athletes

 Increased risk in adolescents and young adults, but also middle-aged athletes/skiers.
-Skeletally immature athletes are more likely than adults to avulse the ACL insertion rather than have an intra-substance tear.
+The 15-45 years age group is at highest risk.
+Skeletally immature athletes are more likely than adults to avulse the anterior cruciate ligament insertion rather than have an intra-substance tear.

 Use of this content is subject to our disclaimer